blakemcbride/LISPF4/Documentation/README.txt

 Building the system
 -------------------

-To make the lispf4 executable and the two image files by typing:
+To make the lispf4 executable and the two image files:

-First, you may want to check the size defaults in the makefile.
+First, if you like, edit the makefile for your system:

+Window/MSVC:   Makefile.win

+Linux or Mac:  Makefile.unx

+Second, build the system:

 Window/MSVC:   nmake -f Makefile.win